STAFF PROFILES – 2016-2017

-Kimberly completed her Bachelor of Arts degree in English at George Mason University and her Primary Montessori certification at The Advanced Institute for Montessori Studies.
+Kimberly completed her Bachelor of Arts degree in English at George Mason University and her Early Childhood credential at The Advanced Institute for Montessori Studies.
 She began her career as a Montessorian in 1988 when she was hired by MSNV to work as a Primary assistant.
 Having initially taught in the San Francisco Bay area, followed by two years in Herndon, VA., Kimberly also ran her own small Montessori school in Harpers Ferry, WV.
-In 2008, she completed her 6-9 training from NAMC and returned to MSNV in 2011, because she says, “It is truly one of the best Montessori communities that I have experienced from the East to the West coast!”
+In 2008, she earned her Elementary I credential from NAMC and returned to MSNV in 2011, because she says, “It is truly one of the best Montessori communities that I have experienced from the East to the West coast!”
 Kimberly has two children who attended MSNV.